moj-analytical-services/rpackage_training/README.md

     })

 * You can find a full list of expect_ functions in the Testing chapter of the [R Packages book](https://r-pkgs.org/tests.html).
 You can additionally test figures e.g. plots to see whether they look like they should by using the package vdiffr (in CRAN and compatible with the testthat package).
-* When the test runs, it will check that all of the expect functions produce a TRUE result.
+* When the test runs, it will check that all of the expect_ functions produce a TRUE result.
 If they don't, that specific test will fail.

 **Exercise 16**: Create some tests for the fivereg_recent function (taken from [here](https://github.com/mammykins/regregrap/blob/master/R/fivereg_recent.R):

-1) Save a copy of the fivereg_recent.R file from this repo into your R package repo.
+1) Save a copy of the fivereg_recent.R file from this repo into the R folder of your R package repo.
 Take a look at the function.

-2) Run "devtools::use_testthat()" to set up your testing structure.
+2) Run "usethis::use_testthat()" to set up your testing structure.

-3) Inside the test/testthat folder, create an R file called test_fivereg_recent.R
+3) Inside the tests/testthat folder, create an R file called test_fivereg_recent.R

 4) Create some tests for this function, to check for example: